 I was lucky that day, but that’s not why the episode still looms large in my memory.
 Rather, it serves as a sort of touchstone for me, an embodiment of everything I love about traveling solo.

-Traveling Alone in Middle Age: Relying on My Wits
+Traveling Alone: Relying on My Wits

 Since I’ve always been something of a loner, it makes sense that I’m often drawn to places like that winter beach: wild, off-the-map landscapes where other people don’t tend to congregate (at least not during the off season).
 Many of my “dream” destinations—the Rajasthani desert, the subarctic tundra of northern Canada, the jungles of Papua New Guinea—are ones that typically hold zero interest for my nearest and dearest (including my impeccably dressed, luxury-loving husband).
 So visiting these places has almost always meant visiting them alone.